VrushankBardolia/Seva-Sanskriti/README.md

 SevaSanskriti is a Flutter application that is a comprehensive platform for Non-Governmental Organizations (NGOs) to connect with volunteers, donors, and individuals interested in supporting various causes.
 The app facilitates seamless communication, donation management, event organization, and volunteer coordination for NGOs.

+> ⚠️ This Flutter Application is made in collaboration with [Fenansi Indorwala](https://github.com/FenansiIndorwala)
+>
 ---
 ## Features
 - **User Authentication**: Secure login and registration for NGOs, volunteers, and users.